sheltermanager/asm3/doc/manual/options.rst

   an animal that still has an open foster movement, the foster movement will be returned with the adoption date so that the adoption can proceed.

+* Automatically return any outstanding retailer movements on an animal when it is
+  adopted: Applies to movement tabs/books.
+If an adoption record is created for an animal that still has an open retailer movement, the retailer movement will be returned with the adoption date so that the adoption can proceed.
+The adoption will be linked to the previous retailer and movement for reporting purposes.

 * When creating payments from the Move menu screens, mark them due instead of
   received: Creating adoptions and reservations from :menuselection:`Move --> Adopt an animal` lets you receive a payment at the same time.
 If this option